Awesomenauts: Closure of servers

 On 23 August 2023, Emerce reported that Ronimo had been declared bankrupt by the Central Netherlands court the day prior.
 While the in-game matches for Awesomenauts utilized peer-to-peer matchmaking, the Overdrive expansion update also changed how matchmaking would be handled, which it, along with other metagame services, relied on a central server to function.
 Due to the closure, the central server for Awesomenauts would close on 15 September 2023.
 While Ronimo has not provided an official announcement about the closure of its studio or the state of the game, several developers have spoken out about the situation and have helped players continue playing Awesomenauts.
 Jasper Koning, co-founder of Ronimo, posted on the Steam Discussion forum for the game on 18 September 2023, detailing how players can switch back to a previous version of Awesomenauts, before the Galactron matchmaking update, that relied on Steam's backend tools, Steamworks, for matchmaking and networking instead of Ronimo's central server.

-While this version of the game is several years behind in terms of content, it gives an outlet for players to continue playing while Koning and the remaining team work on finding a buyer for Awesomenauts and the rest of Ronimo's intellectual property.
+Atari acquisition and relaunch

+After Ronimo's bankruptcy in 2023, Awesomenauts was acquired by Atari the same year.

+In 2025 the game was re-launched as a paid title, now including the Starstorm and Overdrive expansions in the base game, and restoring features such as matchmaking and global chat that became unavailable when the previous central server went offline.